iljapanic/iljapanic-me/index.md

 My name is Ilja, I'm a designer and technologist from Prague currently based in Barcelona.

-I'm an avid student of emerging technologies and its role in society.
-I research a wide range of themes related to ubiquitous computing, information design, human-computer interaction, computational ethics, and information behaviour.
+I research a wide range of themes related to emerging technologies, ubiquitous computing, information design, human-computer interaction, computational ethics, and information behaviour.
 I also run a solo company specialising in Web development and advising clients with UX strategy.

 I love coffee, books and vinyl.